Soham-coder/verification-blog/src/posts/blog/category-test.md

 endmodule
 ```
 ```
 In nonblocking assignments, all assignments are deferred until end of current simulation tick.
-Hence, evaluation of entire RHS (Right Hand Side) happens first and only then assignment to LHS happens.
+Hence, evaluation of entire RHS (Right hand side) happens first and only then assignment to LHS happens.

-In this example, the RHS of each of the three statements are evaluated first and only after that the assignments to each of LHS (left hand side) happens.
+In this example, the RHS of each of the three statements are evaluated first and only after that the assignments to each of LHS (Left hand side) happens.
 Hence, you can notice that in this case, the old values of x and y are OR’ed and assigned to z.

 Thus evaluation of RHS of Nonblocking statement occurred in Active Region and updation of LHS side happen in NBA region.
 ```